rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 <br/>

-Initial funnel validation shows broadly consistent stage-level patterns across organic and direct traffic.Deeper analysis reveals similar attrition patterns across the various stages of the funnel as seen in paid channels.
+Initial funnel validation shows broadly consistent stage-level patterns across organic search and direct traffic.Deeper analysis reveals similar attrition patterns across the various stages of the funnel as seen in the paid channel.

 **1. Top of the funnel**